xma711/notebook/math/complex_number/README.md

 When a complex number multiplies a real number, the effect on the real part and img part are independent.
 E.g. (x +iy)*2 = 2x+i2y, or (cos(x) + isin(x))*2 = 2cos(x) + i2sin(x)

-this means we can convert a sin(x) or cos(x) to a complex number, and do all the multiplication with the complext number, and then extract the real part or the img part for the results.
+this means we can convert a sin(x) or cos(x) to a complex number, and do all the multiplication with the complex number, and then extract the real part or the img part for the results.

 E.g.to calculate sin(2x).
 Sin(2x) = img(e^(i2x)), where